-This area can easily cause problems for need-motivated beings like ourselves because love entails a doing for the other for the *other's* sake, while need entails a doing for the other for *my* sake.
-The resolution of this issue (both conceptually and emotionally) necessitates the acknowledgment of a transcendent structure being that provides the only legitimate basis for other-regarding impulses and action.
+This area can easily cause problems for need-motivated beings like ourselves because love entails a doing for the other for the other's sake, while need entails a doing for the other for my sake.
+The resolution of this issue (both conceptually and emotionally) necessitates the acknowledgment of a transcendent structure of being that provides the only legitimate basis for other-regarding impulses and action.

 Falling in love is an "attunement" to this other-regarding reality, and this represents the means by which God attempts to intrude upon our endeavored autonomy - an autonomy that leads only to dissatisfaction and despair.